JyThakur/Titanic-EDA-Unraveling-Passenger-Survival-Patterns/README.md

 ---
 ## **Problem Statement**
 ---
-### To understand the behavior and correlation of all the variables against Target varibale **Survived**.
+### To understand the behaviour and correlation of all the variables against the Target variable **Survived**.
-Note: EDA (Exploratory Data Analysis) steps will be performed to attempt a solution for given problem statement.
+Note: EDA (Exploratory Data Analysis) steps will be performed to attempt a solution for the given problem statement.
 ---
 ## **EDA steps to be accomplished**
 ---